CSC-510-Group75/HW5/README.md

 # Homework5_se
-This repo contains a project for our team, which includes a webpages with information on our team members
+This repo contains a project for our team, which includes a webpage with information on our team members